EverTemple/rke2-quick-join-script/README.md

 # rke2-quick-join-script
-Quickly join a server/agent into a RKE2 cluster.
+Quickly update the packages, setup necessary packages, as well as join a server/agent node into a RKE2 cluster.

 ## Usage
 Download to your machine using curl.
 Update the variables accordingly.